OpenCamp-cc/opencamp.cc/content/_index.md

 - Due Sunday evening: Submit Weekly Assignments / Project Updates

-**You must be able to dedicate at least 2-4 hours daily in order to complete all of your daily tasks and assignments.** Additional time will be given in the weekends for you to complete the weekly assignments and submit them by Sunday.
+**You must be able to dedicate at least 2-4 hours daily in order to complete all of your daily tasks and assignments.** Additional time will be given during the weekends for you to complete the weekly assignments and submit them by Sunday.

 Outside of the live sessions, questions and answers will be answered by the